-Under the Purchase Agreement with Treasury and FHFA regulation, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$900 billion as of December 31, 2009, and must decline by 10% per year thereafter until it reaches \$250 billion.
-The annual 10% reduction in the size of our mortgage-related investments portfolio, the first of which is effective on December 31, 2010, is calculated based on the maximum allowable size of the mortgage-related investments portfolio, rather than the actual unpaid principal balance of the mortgage-related investments portfolio, as of December 31 of the preceding year.
-Due to this restriction, the unpaid principal balance of our mortgage-related investments portfolio may not exceed \$810 billion as of December 31, 2010.
+Under the Purchase Agreement and FHFA regulation, the unpaid principal balance of our mortgage-related investments portfolio cannot exceed \$810 billion as of December 31, 2010, and this limit will be reduced by 10% each year thereafter until it reaches \$250 billion.
+The annual 10% reduction in the size of our mortgage-related investments portfolio is calculated based on the maximum allowable size of the mortgage-related investments portfolio, rather than the actual unpaid principal balance of the mortgage-related investments portfolio, as of December 31 of the preceding year.

 On November 25, 2008, the Federal Reserve announced a program to purchase up to \$500 billion (subsequently increased to \$1.25 trillion) of mortgage-related securities issued by Freddie Mac, the Federal National Mortgage Association ("Fannie Mae") and the Government National Mortgage Association ("Ginnie Mae").
-According to the Federal Reserve, the goal of this program is to reduce the cost and increase the availability of credit for the purchase of houses, which, in turn, should support housing markets and foster improved conditions in financial markets more generally.
-The Federal

-Reserve began purchasing mortgage-related securities under the program in January 2009.
-In September 2009, the Federal Reserve announced that it would gradually slow the pace of purchases under the program in order to promote a smooth transition in markets and that it anticipates its purchases under this program will be completed by the end of the first quarter of 2010.
+According to the Federal Reserve, the goal of this program was to reduce the cost and increase the availability of credit for the purchase of houses, which, in turn, should support housing markets and foster improved conditions in financial markets more generally.
+The Federal Reserve began purchasing mortgage-related securities under the program in January 2009 and completed its purchases by the end of the first quarter of 2010.
 The Federal Reserve has also implemented a program to purchase, in the secondary market, up to \$175 billion in direct obligations of Freddie Mac, Fannie Mae and the Federal Home Loan Banks.

-According to information provided by Treasury, it held \$197.6 billion of mortgage-related securities issued by us and Fannie Mae as of December 31, 2009 under the purchase program it announced in September 2008.
+According to information provided by Treasury, it held \$172.7 billion of mortgage-related securities issued by us and Fannie Mae as of September 30, 2010 under the purchase program it announced in September 2008.
 This program expired on December 31, 2009.